 In October of 2004, Fr.
 Peter Scanlon, Diocesan Vicar for Colleges and Universities and fellow Holy Cross alumnus, wrote to J.J. about a vacant building at 119 Endicott Street (formerly St. Mary’s Convent) and the possibility of leasing it as an initial location for Visitation House.
 With 10 bedrooms, the building turned out to be ideal.
 On December 13, 2004, Visitation House, Inc. signed a long term agreement with the Diocese of Worcester to lease the convent.

 After 5 months of renovations and construction, of organizing and planning, of writing a policy manual and preparing our new ministry, Visitation House opened its doors on the Feast of the Visitation, May 31, 2005.
 Ten days earlier, The Board of Directors, staff and about one hundred excited and supportive Community members gathered for an open house to celebrate the wonderful event: the opening of a Catholic home of hospitality and hope for women facing crisis pregnancies and the House was blessed by Bishop Robert J. McManus.
-Since opening in 2005, we have welcomed over 228 women to our home.
+Since opening in 2005, we have welcomed over 300 women and their children to our home.
 In March 2007, Eve Lindquist was named Executive Director to bring Visitation House to a new level.
 She is currently involved in the overall operations, Sales, Marketing and Public Relations.